ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

   * In ``SHT_RELR`` the addend is written to the contents of the place like ``SHT_REL`` relocations.

-* If the GOT is signed and the explicit signing schema is used then the contents of the place of the relocation cannot be used to store the metadata as the linker creates the GOT entry.
+* If the GOT is signed and a non default signing schema is used then the contents of the place of the relocation cannot be used to store the metadata as the linker creates the GOT entry.